Aniket-Jhariya/hr-documentation/docs/frontend/Components/Tests.md

 - **Parameters**:
   - `question` (Object): The question object to display.
   - `index` (Number): The index of the question in the `questions` array.

 ---
+---

+## Download Template Button

+The `DownloadTemplateButton.js` file is designed to provide a button that, when clicked, generates and downloads an Excel template for creating questions.
+This template includes predefined headers and sample rows to guide users in formatting their data correctly.

+- **File Path:** `\hr-frontend\src\components\tests\excel-upload\DownloadTemplateButton.js`
+- **Dependencies**:
+    - `xlsx`: Used to create and manipulate Excel files.

+### Functions and Methods

+1. `downloadTemplate`
+- **Purpose**:
+    - Generates an Excel file with predefined headers and sample rows, then triggers a download of the file.
+    - Creates an Excel file in memory using the `xlsx` library.
+    - Triggers a file download in the browser.

+---